vincentntang/vincentntang.com/content/posts/20220819-designing-tdevs-logo/index.md

 ![](./img/logo18.png)

-If you slice the logo, it's follows some of the geometric principles of design like in the Twitter for instance.
+If you slice the logo, it's follows some of the geometric principles of design like in the Twitter logo for instance.

 ![](./img/logo19.png)

-The logo also is a bit similar to a fun-playful vibe that you see in ninja restaurant logos
+The logo also is a bit similar to a fun-playful vibe that you see in ninja restaurant logos, which fits the vibe of the group

 ![](./img/logo20.png)